Mario (franchise): Game and Watch

-Platform games

 Super Mario series

 Mario then became the star of his own side scrolling platform game in 1985, titled Super Mario Bros., which was the pack-in game included with the Nintendo Entertainment System console.
 It was also later sold in a package with Duck Hunt.
 In Japan, a game titled Super Mario Bros.
-2 was released in 1986, but a different game with the same name was released internationally in 1988, followed by Super Mario Bros.
-3 later that same year.
-The Japanese version would subsequently be released in the United States in 1993 under the title Super Mario Bros.: The Lost Levels as part of the Super Mario All-Stars title for the Super Nintendo Entertainment System, a console that also features iterations of the game known as Super Mario World.
+2 (released internationally under the title Super Mario Bros.: The Lost Levels) was released in 1986, but a different game with the same name was released internationally in 1988, followed by Super Mario Bros.
+3 later that same year in Japan.
+Super Mario World then released in 1990 for the Super Nintendo Entertainment System.
 While Super Mario Land and two sequels were the Game Boy installments in the series, the Game Boy Advance did not receive any original entries, only remakes.
-Super Mario 64 debuted as the launch title for the Nintendo 64 console in 1996.
+Super Mario 64, the first Mario game with 3D graphics, debuted as the launch title for the Nintendo 64 console in 1996.
 Super Mario Sunshine was the series' entry for the GameCube, and Super Mario Galaxy and its sequel continued the franchise for the Wii.
 Super Mario 3D Land was the series' flagship title for Nintendo 3DS.
-The Wii U saw the release of Super Mario 3D World.
-Super Mario Odyssey would be the first original game in the series to be released on the Nintendo Switch, and was released in 2017.
+The Wii U saw the release of Super Mario 3D World in November 2013.
+A rerelease titled Super Mario 3D World + Bowser's Fury released February 2021.
+Super Mario Odyssey would be the first game in the series to be released on the Nintendo Switch, and was released in 2017.